chamarijeewa/NameSorter/README.md

 # Solution overview

-This is a solution for sorting out a list of names by last name. .Net core framework and c# was used for implementing the project.
+This is a solution for sorting out a list of names by last name. .Net 5.0 framework and c# was used for implementing the project.
 And also used SOLID principles and fluent interfaces for compose the code quality.

 # Build to Run
 In the command prompt, first set the directory to your project folder and then type: